Part of Land surveys

 • the cost of correcting errors

-• errors in our land-survey system, strengthening its integrity
+• errors in the land-survey system and strengthens its integrity

 What we revise

 TRRP is not used to correct survey errors from original township surveys.
-Many of these survey errors are discovered and documented by secondary survey plans.
+Many of the survey errors are discovered and documented by secondary survey plans.

 Under TRRP, clerical discrepancies between township field notes and township plans are corrected.